mmm/mmm.github.com/howtos/_posts/2011-08-17-presonus-firebox.markdown

 gotta run several ubuntu server VMs for work and can't really hand the whole shebang over to jack every time I wanna record something.

 Here's my attempt to do it without realtime priorities...
-I'll let you know how it sounds.
+I'll track my progress here.

 ## The quick and the dirty...